The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Discussion

 \subsection{The importance of process and ownership metrics (and the need for fine-grained metrics)}

+We observed that process metrics are indeed considered important by the models (see RQ$_2$).
+For example, the \emph{number of commits} metric figured as the most important feature in the class-level refactoring models.
+Additionally, related research suggests that defect prediction models~\cite{rahman2013and,madeyski2015process,d2012evaluating} also benefit from process metrics.

+While source code metrics are able to capture the structure of a code element, process metrics are able to capture its evolution history (e.g., number of changes, code churn, number of bugs, or refactorings over time).
+Such characteristics seem to play an important factor when deciding whether to refactor the code element.
+We would argue that this is inline with general knowledge on software design.
+For example, changing a class several times eventually leads to brittle design (following Lehman's laws of software evolution~\cite{Lehman1997,lehman1996laws}), which drives developers to remedy the situation by refactoring the class; or a class that has presented a high number of bugs tend to require more ``clean up'' than classes that do not suffer from the same issue.
+Process metrics, thus, provide models with a perspective on the evolution of the class.

 We currently use process and ownership metrics to support the prediction of class-level refactorings only.
-These metrics are naturally collected at file-level, and collecting them in a more fine-grained manner (i.e., method and variable ownership) would require tooling to be developed.
+These metrics are naturally collected at file-level, and collecting them in a more fine-grained manner (i.e., method and variable ownership) would require complex tooling to be developed.

-Interestingly, we observed that process metrics are indeed considered important by the models (see RQ$_2$).
-For example, the \emph{number of commits} metric that appeared as the most important variable in the class-level refactoring models.
-Our intuition is that changing a class several times eventually leads to brittle design, which drives developers to remedy the situation by refactoring the class (following Lehman's laws of software evolution~\cite{Lehman1997,lehman1996laws}).
 We can only conjecture that process metrics would also help models in better predicting refactoring at method and variable levels.
-To that aim, it is our goal to \begin{enumerate*}[label=(\roman*), font=\itshape] \item develop a tool that is able to collect process and ownership metrics at method and variable levels, \item feed our models with these new features, \item re-execute our research pipeline and study how the accuracy changes. \end{enumerate*}
+To that aim, it is our goal to \begin{enumerate*}[label=(\roman*), font=\itshape] \item develop a tool that is able to collect process and ownership metrics at method and variable levels, \item feed our models with these new features, \item re-execute our ML pipeline and examine how accuracy is affected. \end{enumerate*}